tkivela/cerebral-react-app-rewire-template/README.md

 * `cerebral`
 * `styled-components`

-Setup is based on create-react-app but uses react-app-rewire for customization options.
+Setup is based on create-react-app (not ejected) and uses react-app-rewire for customization options.

 ## Getting started